-Department: Psychology, Sociology, Criminal Justice, and MS in Clinical Psychology
+Department: Psychology, Sociology, Criminal Justice, and Clinical Psychology

 Brian Patterson, Ph.D., Department Chair Jane Boumgarden, M.S.W., L.C.S.W., A.C.S.W.
 Jonathan Lewis, Ph.D.
+James Crissman, Ph.D., Professor Emeritus

 Sociology is the scientific study of the variety of ways in which people organize themselves in society and behave.
 It offers a cross-cultural perspective to understand human behavior.
 The professional sociologist researches aspects of society, such as changing family life, or applies sociological research methods and principles to the solution of social problems.
 This program is designed to: